(APM TMB) LZOS 175 Review

 And yet... this is a telescope which is almost uniquely versatile.
 With a wide enough field to encompass almost any DSO or cluster, its perfect correction for chromatic aberration and naturally flat field make it a superb imaging tool, even without a reducer.
 Yet you could enjoy this scope for the simple pleasure of sweeping star-fields, just like a small APO but with much more reach.
 Then again, the large aperture, high optical quality and complete freedom from false colour deliver planetary contrast that few telescopes can match.
 Lunar and planetary resolution is at a level where the limit is the seeing most of the time and yet the unobstructed aperture and perfect optics make the best use of mediocre seeing.
 Many telescopes will do one thing well; very few will do them all.

-After four years of ownership, the TMB 175 comes with my highest recommendation, despite its cost.
+After twelve years of ownership, the TMB 175 comes with my highest recommendation, despite its cost.